codefresh-io/docs.codefresh.io/_docs/quick-start/ci-quick-start/deploy-with-helm.md

 title: "Helm deployment to Kubernetes quick start"
 description: "Use the Helm package manager to deploy to a Kubernetes cluster from the Codefresh UI"
 group: quick-start
-sub_group: ci-quickstart
+sub_group: ci-quick-start
 redirect_from:
   - /docs/getting-started/helm-quick-start-guide/
 toc: true
 ---

-The [Kubernetes deployment quick start]({{site.baseurl}}/docs/quick-start/ci-quickstart/deploy-to-kubernetes/) showed you how to quickly deploy an application directly to Kubernetes.
+The [Kubernetes deployment quick start]({{site.baseurl}}/docs/quick-start/ci-quick-start/deploy-to-kubernetes/) showed you how to quickly deploy an application directly to Kubernetes.

 The Helm quick start guides you through using [Helm](https://helm.sh/){:target="\_blank"} as a package manager in Codefresh to deploy to Kubernetes, view the Helm release, and store a Helm chart.